wschaef/architecture-kata-2023/architecture.md

 ## Whitebox Overall System (C4-Level2)

-This aligns with Level 2 of the C4 Model, specifically the [System Context diagram](https://c4model.com/#ContainerDiagram).
+This aligns with Level 2 of the C4 Model, specifically the [Container diagram](https://c4model.com/#ContainerDiagram).
 This diagram provides an internal view of the system, focusing on its components and their interactions with external systems.
 In our system, we equate containers with domains, and both terms are used interchangeably.

 ![Container Diagram](diagrams/Container.drawio.svg)